Photon: Polarization and spin angular momentum

-These two possible helicities, called right-handed and left-handed, correspond to the two possible circular polarization states of the photon.
+Antiparticle annihilation

-To illustrate the significance of these formulae, the annihilation of a particle with its antiparticle in free space must result in the creation of at least two photons for the following reason:

-In the center of momentum frame, the colliding antiparticles have no net momentum, whereas a single photon always has momentum (since, as we have seen, it is determined by the photon's frequency or wavelength, which cannot be zero).
+The collision of a particle with its antiparticle can create photons.
+In free space at least two photons must be created since, in the center of momentum frame, the colliding antiparticles have no net momentum, whereas a single photon always has momentum (determined by the photon's frequency or wavelength, which cannot be zero).
 Hence, conservation of momentum (or equivalently, translational invariance) requires that at least two photons are created, with zero net momentum.
 The energy of the two photons, or, equivalently, their frequency, may be determined from conservation of four-momentum.

 Seen another way, the photon can be considered as its own antiparticle (thus an "antiphoton" is simply a normal photon with opposite momentum, equal polarization, and 180° out of phase).
 The reverse process, pair production, is the dominant mechanism by which high-energy photons such as gamma rays lose energy while passing through matter.
 That process is the reverse of "annihilation to one photon" allowed in the electric field of an atomic nucleus.

 The classical formulae for the energy and momentum of electromagnetic radiation can be re-expressed in terms of photon events.
 For example, the pressure of electromagnetic radiation on an object derives from the transfer of photon momentum per unit time and unit area to that object, since pressure is force per unit area and force is the change in momentum per unit time.